List of AdventHealth hospitals

 On January 2, 2019, the hospitals rebranded to the trade name AdventHealth, except for the hospitals in Colorado, Illinois and one in Texas that were part of joint ventures.

-AdventHealth Orlando is the second largest hospital in Florida and the largest in central Florida.
-AdventHealth Orlando is the third largest hospital in the United States in 2023.
-The second largest hospital owned by AdventHealth in the state of Florida is AdventHealth Tampa, it is the fifth largest hospital in the Tampa Bay area.
-AdventHealth Porter is the largest hospital owned by AdventHealth in central Colorado and the 9th largest hospital in the state.
-AdventHealth Shawnee Mission is the largest hospital owned by AdventHealth in Kansas.
+AdventHealth Orlando is the second largest hospital in Florida, and the largest in Central Florida, it was also the third largest hospital in the United States in 2023.
+The second largest Florida hospital owned by the nonprofit organization is AdventHealth Tampa, it is also the fifth largest hospital in the Tampa Bay area.

-In July 2025, the AdventHealth West Florida Division had fifteen hospitals, in August the AdventHealth East Florida Division had seven hospitals.
-In October 2025, the AdventHealth Central Florida Division had eleven hospitals, and that will change to twelve when AdventHealth Minneola opens in December.
+The third largest Florida hospital owned by the nonprofit organization is AdventHealth Daytona Beach, it is also the second largest hospital in the Deltona-Daytona Beach-Ormond Beach metropolitan area.

+The nonprofit organizations largest hospital in Colorado is AdventHealth Porter, and it is also the ninth largest in the state.
+The nonprofit organizations largest hospital in Kansas is AdventHealth Shawnee Mission.

+The nonprofits organizations largest hospital in Georgia is AdventHealth Redmond.

+Since the 2010's, many of the AdventHealth hospitals in Florida received a grade A from The Leapfrog Group, and in the 2020's almost all of the hospitals in Florida were still receiving a grade A.

+Twenty-nine of the forty hospitals that participated in a survey by The Leapfrog Group received a grade A in November 2025, nine received a grade B, and 6 received a grade C.